 - Strong on the ground and in the air.

-- Can hold and control the ball.
+- They can hold and control the ball.

 - Have an accurate yet powerful shot on them.